Team-RainDate/Sign-Language-Classification/README.md

 *Sign-language-classification-web-application allows users to upload the pictures of sign-langauge and it will predict and classify the sign-languages*

-**Note: This web-application is trained to detect following sign-langauges**
+**Note: This web-application is trained to classify following sign-langauges**
 1. Like
 2. Dislike
 3. live long